IBM/c2c/docs/gui.md

 ![Help Panel](img/c2c_help_panel.png)

 The up and down arrow indicate that there is text prior to this page and that there is text after this page.
-Use the Page Up and Page Down buttons (or Shift-Up arrow and Shift-Down arrow) to scroll through the help.
+Use the Page Up and Page Down buttons (or (fn+)Shift-Up arrow and (fn+)Shift-Down arrow) to scroll through the help.

-On most panels, pressing `^?` (`CTRL-?`) on a field will display detailed information about that field.
-For instance, pressing `^?` on the follow field:
+On most panels, pressing `^F` (CTRL+F) on a field will display detailed information about that field.
+For instance, pressing `^F` on the follow field:

 ![Source Database](img/field_source_database.png)